nexmo-community/aws-comprehend/README.md

-# Amazon Comprehend connector for transcriptions created from Vonage API connectors and messages from Vonage API applications
+# Amazon Comprehend reference connection for transcriptions created from Vonage API reference connections and messages from Vonage API applications

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/nexmo-se/aws-comprehend)

-This Vonage API's Amazon Comprehend connector allows transcriptions created from your deployed Vonage API connectors and messages from your Vonage API applications to be sentiment analyzed by AWS Comprehend.
+This Vonage API's Amazon Comprehend reference connection allows transcriptions created from your deployed Vonage API reference connections and messages from your Vonage API applications to be sentiment analyzed by AWS Comprehend.
 Multiple languages are supported.

-## Amazon Comprehend connector
+## Amazon Comprehend reference connection

 In order to get started, you need to have an [AWS account](http://aws.amazon.com), retrieve your AWS key and secret, and take note of your AWS services default region.